An Axiomatic Risk-Reward Framework for Sustainable Investing: ESG reward--risk ratios

 Equivalently \citep[see][]{farinelli2008sharpe},

 This measure satisfies MO-RM and DB-RM.
-It does not satisfy QC-RM, and SI-RM is only satisfied if $\tau=0$.

-\item \textbf{ESG Farinelli--Tibiletti ratio}.
+It does not satisfy QC-RM, and SI-RM is only satisfied if $\tau=0$. \item \textbf{ESG Farinelli--Tibiletti ratio}.
 This ratio aims to take into account the asymmetry in the return distribution; it generalizes the Omega ratio.
 By defining $Y_T= (1-\lambda)r_T + \lambda \esg_T$, the ESG version of the ratio can be defined as

 where $m,n \in \Rb$ and $p,q>0$.
 This ratio satisfies MO-RM and DB-RM.
 It also satisfies SI-RM if $n=m=0$.
-It does not satisfy QC-RM (see the example in \citealp[][Section 4.3]{cheridito2013reward}). \end{itemize}
+Mirroring the univariate case, it does not satisfy QC-RM (see the example in \citealp[][Section 4.3]{cheridito2013reward}). \end{itemize}

-Table \ref{tab:ESG-RRR} summarizes the properties of these six ESG-RRRs. { }
+Table \ref{tab:ESG-RRR} summarizes the properties satisfied by each of these six ratios. { }